Electa-Git/PowerModelsDistributionStateEstimation.jl/README.md

 ## Acknowledgements

-This code has been developed as part of the Decision Support at the University of Leuven (KU Leuven) and EnergyVille.
+This code has been developed at the Universityof Leuven (KU Leuven) and EnergyVille.
 The primary developers are Tom Van Acker (@timmyfaraday) and Marta Vanin (@MartaVanin) with support for the following
 contributors:

 - Frederik Geth (@frederikgeth) CSIRO, General PowerModelsDistribution.jl Advice.
+- Sander Claeys (@sanderclaeys) KU Leuven, General PowerModelsDistribution.jl Advice.

 ## License